A frosty and windy start to the weekend, but the most intense cold will gradually subside.

 It will be colder next week.

-Snowfall was widespread across the Pyrenees this Friday, reaching the southern slopes and blanketing the landscape in white.
-Even lower-lying towns like La Seu d'Urgell (Alt Urgell) and Ripoll (Ripollès) saw snowflakes, as well as some areas in La Garrotxa and northern Alt Empordà.
-This snowfall was accompanied by sub-zero temperatures throughout the day in the mountain range.
-At higher elevations, conditions were extreme, with snow, temperatures between -10°C and -15°C, and strong winds that intensified the cold and created blizzard conditions.
-Between 2 and 5 centimeters of snow accumulated in most Pyrenean valleys.
-In the Alt Pirineu, the Vall d'Aran, Andorra, and other exposed areas on the north face, many snow depths of 8 to 15 centimeters have been recorded at mid and high elevations, but in some cases, accumulations have locally exceeded 20 or 30 centimeters above 2,400 meters, such as 3.8 cm.
-These are some of the images left by the snowfall:
+The snowfall has been widespread in the Pyrenees, reaching the southern slopes and leaving a blanket of white.
+Even lower-lying towns like La Seu d'Urgell (Alt Urgell) and Ripoll (Ripollès) have seen snowfall, as well as some areas in La Garrotxa and northern Alt Empordà.
+This snowfall was accompanied by sub-zero temperatures at both high and low elevations.
+At higher elevations, conditions were extreme, with snow, temperatures between -10°C and -15°C, and strong winds that created blizzard conditions.
+Accumulations of between 2 and 5 centimeters were recorded in most Pyrenean valleys, but in some areas, accumulations locally exceeded 20 or 30 centimeters above 2,400 meters, such as the 38 centimeters recorded in Certascan, in Pallars Sobirà.
+These are some of the images the snowfall has left us with: